kinoshitadaisuke/ncu_astroinformatics_202309/README.md

 ## Are you new to Python programming?

-If you are new to Python programming, read following document.
+If you are new to Python programming, read following document to learn about basic Python programming.

 - "The Python Tutorial"
   - https://docs.python.org/3/tutorial/

+If you have any difficulty for reading "The Python Tutorial" alone, come and talk to me.
+We may be able to arrange a group meeting to read "The Python Tutorial" together.